 I am intelligent

 I make (insert desired income) per week (or per month)

-or one of these longer lists (80 Powerful Affirmations That Could Change Your Life, 1,132 Positive Affirmations)
+Check out more affirmations here: 80 Powerful Affirmations That Could Change Your Life, 1,132 Positive Affirmations

 - Click the button to keep track of how many times you’ve repeated your affirmation(s)